postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 If the user does not add the `partial` keyword, Metalama will report a warning and offer a code fix.

 > [!NOTE]
-> In __test projects__ built using `Metalama.TestFramework`, the Metalama compiler is _not_ activated.
+> In __test projects__ built using `Metalama.Testing.AspectTesting`, the Metalama compiler is _not_ activated.
 Therefore, the source code of test projects cannot reference introduced declarations.
-Since the present documentation relies on `Metalama.TestFramework` for all examples, we cannot include an example here.
+Since the present documentation relies on `Metalama.Testing.AspectTesting` for all examples, we cannot include an example here.